(2022) An Ultimate Guide to Backup Hard Drive - Qiling

 Ⅱ. Where to Backup Hard Drive?
 Follow Backup Rules

-There are many different storage locations that you can use to backup your hard drive data.
-The most common storage locations include:
+There are many different storage locations that you can use to backup your hard drive data, including external hard drives, cloud storage services, flash drives, CDs and DVDs, and online backup services.

 3-2-1 backup rule